tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 I've got a really good UDP joke to tell you but I don’t know if you'll get it. 🤖
+⚡ AI Joke of the Day: 🤖 Hey baby I wish your name was asynchronous... ... so you'd give me a callback. 🤖

 ---